What Is the Role of a Trust in an Estate Plan?

 • Maintaining privacy of individual and family financial information

 • Protecting assets into the future, in the event of the trustor’s incapacity or death

 • Taking care of family members with special needs, while preserving eligibility for public benefits

 To determine whether a trust is the best way to accomplish your long-term financial goals, it is essential to discuss your personal and financial circumstances with an experienced estate planning attorney.

-At the law firm of Kyle-Wynn & Associates, we provide a full range of services relating to estate planning, including trusts.
-We’ve been serving clients in Mississippi for more than 40 years, and have branched out to serve clients in Tennessee and Louisiana for a number of years as well.
-Our clients count on our commitment, experience, and credentials when they turn to us for their legal needs.
+At the law firm of Kyle-Wynn & Associates, we provide a full range of services relating to estate planning, including trusts, nursing home planning, probate, and more.
+We’ve been serving clients in Mississippi for more than 40 years from our offices in Madison, Diamondhead, and Hernando, and we have branched out to serve clients in Tennessee and Louisiana for a number of years as well.
+Our clients count on our commitment, years of experience, and impressive credentials when they turn to us for their legal needs.

 Call us at 601-978-1700 or go to our website, kyle-wynn.com to request a consultation.
-On our website, click the red “request consultation” button and let us know if you prefer to meet in person or virtually.
-We’ll be in touch with you within one business day to arrange your personal consultation.
+On our homepage, click the red “request consultation” button and let us know if you prefer to meet in person or virtually.
+We’ll be in touch with you within one business day to arrange your free consultation.